beasteers/pathtree/README.md

 ```

 You can also sometimes parse out data from a formatted string.
 Be warned,
 it may not always work correctly because sometimes the parsing is ambiguous.
+See https://github.com/r1chardj0n3s/parse#potential-gotchas

 ```python
 plot_file = paths.plot.specify(root='some/logs')